-A wonderful husband, dad, grandad and brother - who was loved so much and will be missed by all xoxox
+A wonderful husband, father, grandad and brother - who was loved so much and will be missed by all xoxox

 Bob was a quiet soul - a simple man who enjoyed a simple life, and loved nothing more than his family and his comforts of home.

 He could quite often be found at home - doing a jigsaw, reading the newspaper, listening to the radio or watching one of his old english comedy programmes - with his slippers on and a cup of tea in hand!

 When the weather was nice, he enjoyed sitting in the conservatory or garden, or going for a nice walk with his wife, Jan.

 He was also a steam train enthusiast, he absolutely loved his steam trains!

 He was a lovely man, who would do anything for anyone - he enjoyed fixing and making things, and was always willing to lend a helping hand whenever needed.

 Unfortunately, Bobs beautiful life was taken far too soon by pancreatic cancer.

 Bob was diagnosed with terminal stage 4 pancreatic carcinoma which had metastasized with his liver and omentum on the 14th of November 2020.

 He sadly passed away on the 5th of February 2021.